The Destination for Shakespeare in Los Angeles

 While we are under construction, we will continue to be a home for Inspiring mainstage productions, Empowering education and youth development programs, and community Serving initiatives that uplift our community.

 Becoming a member is the easiest way to help the Shakespeare Center change lives in LA!
-Members receive exclusive discounts to our online store (opening this month), invites to member only events, tickets to our opening season, and so much more!
-Join this month to get special discounts and offers!
+Members receive exclusive discounts, invites to member only events, tickets to our opening season, and so much more!

-Our signature youth serving program Will Power After-School serves poverty threshold youth ages 14-24, who are hired as full-time, paid employees to study, create, produce, and perform adaptations of Shakespeare’s plays.
+Our signature youth serving program Will Power After School serves youth aged 14-24 who are hired as full-time, paid employees to study, create, produce, and perform adaptations of Shakespeare’s plays.
 Youth are guided throughout by trained teaching artists/mentors, human relations facilitators, and peer mentors who are program alumni.
-The program develops empathy and workforce skills; builds academic resilience and literacy skills; enhances interpersonal communication; and nurtures an appreciation for creative, artistic expression.
-It takes place during the after-school hours and on summer break and culminates in free public performances created by and featuring youth.

 Veterans in Art